Up Your ROIQ: How Smart Fleet Managers Cut Costs With GPS Tracking

 Determine Proper Vehicle Use and Driver Abuse

 Conserving fuel helps cut costs on how drivers drive, but GPS also helps the bottom line by keeping a fleet manager informed on where they drive.
+A GPS tracking system gives managers critical data for ensuring ongoing driver productivity.
 Real-time GPS trackers give managers up-to-the-minute location data, as well as a historical record of everywhere the vehicle was.
 These historical records provide concrete location information in the event of a billing or service question.
 If a driver claims he drove 250 miles in a day according to the GPS, but he's claiming 500, the GPS tracker eliminates that doubt.
 These billing discrepancies can also extend to hours claimed.
 By using GPS tracking it can be easily determined when a driver actually began his day as opposed to when he began billing.

 Also, by examining off-hours and weekend use reports a manager can assess whether a driver is frivolously using a company vehicle for side jobs or personal reasons.
 All of this information is just a few clicks away within a GPS platform.